 The Financial Aid Office at LMU provides graduate students access to financial resources to assist them in achieving their educational goals.
 Explore the Financial Aid website for more information on how the Financial Aid Office at LMU can help you succeed.

 Students admitted to the Graduate Program in Marital and Family Therapy may apply for the following financial aid.

 Loyola Marymount University

 LMU Graduate Assistantships: Students may apply for a variety of on-campus positions.
-For more information on these positions and to download an application visit the Graduate Division website.
+The MFT/AT Department will send incoming students information on open graduate assistantship positions.

 College of Communication & Fine Arts